Bongani Zungu disappointed after failing to join Mallorca from Amiens | Goal.com

 “I negotiated personal terms with the club.
 I was happy.
 Everybody was happy and the next thing I was on a flight back to Spain.
 We were just waiting for a go-ahead from Amiens.
 Then it all changed.”

-Zungu was on the bench for Amiens against Toulouse on Wednesday, but he has stated that life has to go on and will focus on the French Ligue1 outfit.
+Zungu was on the bench for Amiens against Toulouse on Wednesday, but he has stated that life has to go on and he will shift focus to his Ligue 1 side against.

 “I have to be strong.
 All is not lost.
 Life goes on.
 How will it help to be grumpy and refuse to train?
 At the end of the day, I’m expected to train and produce on the pitch," he added.